- Media Releases

 “It is important that these messages are reaching as many Aboriginal and Torres Strait Islander people as possible.
 Having an interactive touchscreen resource in our health service allows our patients to hear positive messages from people with a lived experience of lung cancer, and receive expert advice on what to look out for and help them to consider their own health more proactively.”

 The Our Lungs, Our Mob interactive resource is available on the Cancer Australia Website and interactive kiosks in Aboriginal health services and youth centres across Australia.
-A map of the locations can be found here.

 For more information about the Lung Cancer in the Aboriginal and Torres Strait Islander community, please visit the Cancer Australia Website, canceraustralia.gov.au.
 To access the resource, Our Lungs, Our Mob, please click here.